zdebruine/RcppML/docs/reference/evaluate.md

 ## Value

-A single numeric value: the loss (MSE, MAE, Huber, or KL divergence) of the model on the data.
+A single numeric value: the loss (MSE or GP/KL divergence) of the model on the data.

 ## See also